wasaequreshi/CMPE-258-DL/hw7/README.md

 # Submission Information

-Every extra credit was attempted
+Every extra credit was done

 ## Part a